The Linnet's Wings Fall/Winter 2024

 Essay and More: Zelnick, Fitzpatrick, Giordano

-Chekhov's Dark Comedy, Stephen Zelnick explores the enigmatic nature of The Seagull, a play Chekhov envisioned as comedy but layered with despair, cruelty, and unfulfilled lives.
-Zelnick examines Chekhov’s nuanced storytelling, which mocks genre conventions, embraces subtle irony, and resists tidy conclusions.
+Chekhov's Dark Comedy Stephen Zelnick explores the enigmatic nature of The Seagull a play Chekhov envisioned as comedy but layered with despair cruelty and unfulfilled lives.
+Zelnick examines Chekhov’s nuanced storytelling which mocks genre conventions embraces subtle irony and resists tidy conclusions.
 The essay celebrates Chekhov's artful portrayal of flawed humanity amidst societal decline.

-In Picture on Picture, Mari Fitzpatrick captures the lively interplay of nature and imagination through a vivid cat-and-mouse chase by a rain barrel.
-Blending humor and reflection, she contrasts the raw vitality of the pursuit with the serenity of a garden setting.
-The piece evolves into a poetic exploration of movement, tension, and the delicate balance of life in its fleeting moments.
+In Picture on Picture Mari Fitzpatrick captures the lively interplay of nature and imagination through a vivid cat-and-mouse chase by a rain barrel.
+Blending humor and reflection she contrasts the raw vitality of the pursuit with the serenity of a garden setting.
+The piece evolves into a poetic exploration of movement tension and the delicate balance of life in its fleeting moments.

-In The Mandylion, Joe Giordano intertwines art, danger, and family dynamics through the lives of Anthony and Valentina Provati.
-This gripping excerpt sets the stage for a high-stakes narrative as Anthony, a Manhattan art dealer, is drawn back into a dangerous world by Sophia, an alluring figure from his past.
-With Valentina’s sharp wit and FBI expertise, the siblings navigate temptation, loyalty, and the shadowy underbelly of the art world.
+In The Mandylion Joe Giordano intertwines art danger and family dynamics through the lives of Anthony and Valentina Provati.
+This gripping excerpt sets the stage for a high-stakes narrative as Anthony a Manhattan art dealer is drawn back into a dangerous world by Sophia an alluring figure from his past.
+With Valentina’s sharp wit and FBI expertise the siblings navigate temptation loyalty and the shadowy underbelly of the art world.

 Poetry: Akeith Walters

-In The City Shrugs, Akeith Walters captures a poignant winter morning, where frosty dew and long shadows paint a stark, crystal-shard landscape.
-The city, framed through a frosty attic window, becomes an indifferent observer--its busy skyline contrasts with the bitter wind and voiceless souls seeking warmth, embodying the weight of unmet expectations and the chill of human isolation.
+In The City Shrugs Akeith Walters captures a poignant winter morning where frosty dew and long shadows paint a stark crystal-shard landscape.
+The city framed through a frosty attic window becomes an indifferent observer--its busy skyline contrasts with the bitter wind and voiceless souls seeking warmth embodying the weight of unmet expectations and the chill of human isolation.

-In Silvering the Planet, Akeith Walters paints a poignant portrait of EarthFs quiet mourning.
-Sunset hues blend into silver starlight as the planet reflects on its past vitality, now overshadowed by humanityFs impact.
-With vivid imagery, the poem juxtaposes natureFs enduring beauty with the intrusion of manmade decay, evoking both reverence and lament for a world burdened by neglect.
+In Silvering the Planet Akeith Walters paints a poignant portrait of EarthFs quiet mourning.
+Sunset hues blend into silver starlight as the planet reflects on its past vitality now overshadowed by humanityFs impact.
+With vivid imagery the poem juxtaposes natureFs enduring beauty with the intrusion of manmade decay evoking both reverence and lament for a world burdened by neglect.

-In They Can Always Eat Stubborn Collard Greens, Akeith Walters weaves a somber reflection on climate change's relentless toll.
-Through vivid imagery of withering East Texas pines, dusty landscapes, and fragile remnants of life, the poem captures a world in decline.
-Yet, amidst the loss, the stubborn collard greens endure, embodying resilience and defiance against a hotter, harsher future.
+In They Can Always Eat Stubborn Collard Greens Akeith Walters weaves a somber reflection on climate change's relentless toll.
+Through vivid imagery of withering East Texas pines dusty landscapes and fragile remnants of life the poem captures a world in decline.
+Yet amidst the loss the stubborn collard greens endure embodying resilience and defiance against a hotter harsher future.

 Poets: Johnson and Joslin

-In I Don’t Mind Muggins Man, Michael Lee Johnson humorously captures the mischievous antics of a spirited Persian cat.
-From sniffing red-hot peppers to wild leaps across a polished floor, the poem paints a lively portrait of feline chaos.
-With vivid imagery and playful tone, the poet transforms a moment of everyday life into an ode to the unpredictable charm of a beloved pet.
+In I Don’t Mind Muggins Man Michael Lee Johnson humorously captures the mischievous antics of a spirited Persian cat.
+From sniffing red-hot peppers to wild leaps across a polished floor the poem paints a lively portrait of feline chaos.
+With vivid imagery and playful tone the poet transforms a moment of everyday life into an ode to the unpredictable charm of a beloved pet.

-In Time's Garden, Oonah Joslin paints a hauntingly beautiful metaphor for mortality and eternity.
-The decaying garden, with its skeletal paths and silent sundial, evokes the inevitability of death, while the marble angel offers solace and perspective.
-Through the angel's guidance, the narrator glimpses the infinite expanse of time, transforming fear into awe and revealing the unity of all existence.
+In Time's Garden Oonah Joslin paints a hauntingly beautiful metaphor for mortality and eternity.
+The decaying garden with its skeletal paths and silent sundial evokes the inevitability of death while the marble angel offers solace and perspective.
+Through the angel's guidance the narrator glimpses the infinite expanse of time transforming fear into awe and revealing the unity of all existence.

-In Like Zen, Michael Lee Johnson reflects on the paradoxes of spiritual pursuit and human imperfection.
-Through vivid imagery of cherry blossoms, monastic simplicity, and fleeting moments, the poem explores the tension between earthly desires and transcendent aspirations.
+In Like Zen Michael Lee Johnson reflects on the paradoxes of spiritual pursuit and human imperfection.
+Through vivid imagery of cherry blossoms monastic simplicity and fleeting moments the poem explores the tension between earthly desires and transcendent aspirations.
 It captures the struggle of balancing Zen-like stillness and worldly chaos with raw honesty and introspection.

 Poetry: Michael Lee Johnson

-In Crows, Michael Lee Johnson juxtaposes the harshness of winter with the vitality of late summer, weaving a vivid narrative of hunger and survival.
-Through the eyes of scavenging crows, the poem captures a primal yearning that transcends seasons-an ode to persistence, as the black wings move from barren snowfields to the warm glow of corn-laden August skies.
+In Crows Michael Lee Johnson juxtaposes the harshness of winter with the vitality of late summer weaving a vivid narrative of hunger and survival.
+Through the eyes of scavenging crows the poem captures a primal yearning that transcends seasons-an ode to persistence as the black wings move from barren snowfields to the warm glow of corn-laden August skies.

-In Like Zen, Michael Lee Johnson reflects on the paradoxes of spiritual pursuit and human imperfection.
-Through vivid imagery of cherry blossoms, monastic simplicity, and fleeting moments, the poem explores the tension between earthly desires and transcendent aspirations.
+In Like Zen Michael Lee Johnson reflects on the paradoxes of spiritual pursuit and human imperfection.
+Through vivid imagery of cherry blossoms monastic simplicity and fleeting moments the poem explores the tension between earthly desires and transcendent aspirations.
 It captures the struggle of balancing Zen-like stillness and worldly chaos with raw honesty and introspection.

-In Fog Man, Michael Lee Johnson paints a haunting portrait of a solitary figure consumed by fog and memories.
-Amid obscenities and lunar scrutiny, the fog man’s cries echo through distant dreams of a lost lady.
-The poem captures the rawness of isolation, pride, and fleeting connections, weaving a visceral tale of human frailty in the misty void between past and present.
+In Fog Man Michael Lee Johnson paints a haunting portrait of a solitary figure consumed by fog and memories.
+Amid obscenities and lunar scrutiny the fog man’s cries echo through distant dreams of a lost lady.
+The poem captures the rawness of isolation pride and fleeting connections weaving a visceral tale of human frailty in the misty void between past and present.

 Story: Svehaug, Fitzpatrick and Fisher

-In Not Right, Erik Svehaug crafts a chilling exploration of power, control, and the human spirit under oppression.
-Danford Fortegeist, a plantation owner driven by experimental ambition, treats his slaves as tools for his schemes.
-Through Fancy, a boy caught between identities and cultures, the narrative delves into resilience and the cost of freedom.
+In Not Right Erik Svehaug crafts a chilling exploration of power control and the human spirit under oppression.
+Danford Fortegeist a plantation owner driven by experimental ambition treats his slaves as tools for his schemes.
+Through Fancy a boy caught between identities and cultures the narrative delves into resilience and the cost of freedom.
 A harrowing tale of systemic cruelty and defiance.

-In A Windy Day in Connemara, Mari Fitzpatrick crafts a vivid portrait of natureFs raw power and serene beauty.
-The poem captures the rhythmic pulse of the ocean, the grace of seabirds, and the majesty of a lone deer in the coastal expanse.
-Through rich imagery and lyrical storytelling, it intertwines the chaos of the elements with the delicate balance of life, celebrating the untamed spirit of Connemara.
+In A Windy Day in Connemara Mari Fitzpatrick crafts a vivid portrait of natureFs raw power and serene beauty.
+The poem captures the rhythmic pulse of the ocean the grace of seabirds and the majesty of a lone deer in the coastal expanse.
+Through rich imagery and lyrical storytelling it intertwines the chaos of the elements with the delicate balance of life celebrating the untamed spirit of Connemara.

-n Shiva by Ian Fisher, Ailbe orchestrates an extraordinary 75th birthday celebration for Ira, a reclusive man burdened by isolation.
-The lavish party features a Mandarin duck, snowfall, and virtual avatars of his favorite authors.
-Blending nostalgia and futuristic tech, it explores memory, connection, and human longing.
+n Shiva by Ian Fisher Ailbe orchestrates an extraordinary 75th birthday celebration for Ira a reclusive man burdened by isolation.
+The lavish party features a Mandarin duck snowfall and virtual avatars of his favorite authors.
+Blending nostalgia and futuristic tech it explores memory connection and human longing.

-Drum School by Erik Svehaug, young Costas is cast out by his family into a life of hardship, eventually becoming a galley rower and discovering the transformative power of rhythm.
-Through grueling training, camaraderie, and mentorship, he finds redemption and purpose, his scars symbolizing resilience.
-A tale of loss, endurance, and identity, Costas journey honors his past while embracing a powerful future.
+Drum School by Erik Svehaug young Costas is cast out by his family into a life of hardship eventually becoming a galley rower and discovering the transformative power of rhythm.
+Through grueling training camaraderie and mentorship he finds redemption and purpose his scars symbolizing resilience.
+A tale of loss endurance and identity Costas journey honors his past while embracing a powerful future.

 Editors for the Issue